ic-lab-duth/DRIM4HLS/README.md

 ## Getting started

-### Tool versions

-In order to simulate the core the following tools are needed.

-* `gcc` - 9.4.0
-* `systemc` - 2.3.3
-* `connections` - 1.2.6

-You can download SystemC from [here](https://www.accellera.org/downloads/standards/systemc "SystemC download") and Connections from [here](https://github.com/hlslibs/matchlib_connections "Connections download").

-For synthesizing the core and verifying its functionality the additional tools are needed

-* `catapult` - 10.5a
-* `QuestaSim` - 2019.3_1
+In order to simulate DRIM4HLS you would need gcc (testted on version 9.4) and SystemC (tested on version 2.3.3).
+You can download SystemC from [here](https://www.accellera.org/downloads/standards/systemc "SystemC download").
+Also you would need the header-only libraries of [Connections](https://github.com/hlslibs/matchlib_connections "Connections download"), [AC_SIMUTILS](https://github.com/hlslibs/ac_simutils) and [AC_TYPES](https://github.com/hlslibs/ac_types).

+To synthesize the design to RTL you would need a license for Catapult HLS.
+Also for simulating RTL any logic-level simulator will suffice.
+We synthesized the processor with Catapult HLS 2021 and simulatd the RTL with QuestaSim 2019.3_1.

+The model of DRIM4HLS already incorporates all the pieces needed to run the post-synthesis SCVerify flow of Catapult for automatic RTL verification.

-## Compiling
+## Compile

-A `Makefile` is provided inside the project directory in order to easily compile the core.
+A `Makefile` is provided inside the project directory in order to easily compile DRIM4HLS.
 The Makefile uses the following variables:

 * `HOME`
 * `SYSTEMC_HOME`
+* `AC_SIMUTILS_HOME`
-* `PROJECT_DIR`
+* `AC_TYPES_HOME`

-Change their values inside the Makefile to the ones corresponding to your workstation.
+Change their values inside the Makefile to the ones corresponding to your environment.
 Then to compile the core run inside the home project directory.

     make

 The compilation will create an executable with the name `sim_sc`.

-## Simulation
+## Simulating RISCV binaries

-The repository contains a folder called `examples`, containing four testing programs for simulating the core.
+The repository contains a folder called `examples`, containing multiple small-scale programs for simulating the processor.
 In order to execute a testing program, a `.txt` file containing the instructions of the program must be passed to the executable `sim_sc`.

     cd examples/<program_name>
     ./sim_sc <program_name.txt>